dkim1112/QuantaBot/ReadMe.md

 # **Introduction**

-Quanta Chatbot is a Python application designed to handle multiple files, including PDFs, for in-depth discussions.
+Quanta Chatbot is a Python application designed to handle multiple files (PDF/DOC/TXT) for in-depth discussions.
 It specializes in working with research papers or lengthy documents, providing precise and contextually relevant response to user questions based on document content(s).
+Initially, it was built to aid researchers/professors associated in Department of Dermatology at the University of Michigan.

+### Core Technologies

+- **Python** as the code language.
+- **BERT-based embeddings** (via Sentence-BERT from HuggingFace).
+- **GPT-4** as the response generator (via OpenAI API).
+- **ChromaDB** for fast vector storage and retrieval.
+- **Streamlit** for frontend deployment.
+- **LangChain** for orchestrating query pipelines.

+> This project separates retrieval and generation.

+> Please feel free to checkout the various ReadMe's located throughout the folders for in-depth discussion. (inside `src` & `src/testing`)

 ## **Installation**